Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) Short Interest Update

-Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) was the recipient of a large growth in short interest in the month of June.
-As of June 15th, there was short interest totalling 751,600 shares, a growth of 46.3% from the May 31st total of 513,800 shares.
-Based on an average daily volume of 6,810,000 shares, the days-to-cover ratio is currently 0.1 days.
+Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) was the target of a significant increase in short interest in the month of July.
+As of July 31st, there was short interest totalling 2,880,000 shares, an increase of 100.0% from the July 15th total of 1,440,000 shares.
+Based on an average daily volume of 24,270,000 shares, the short-interest ratio is presently 0.1 days.

-Tonix Pharmaceuticals (NASDAQ:TNXP) last posted its quarterly earnings results on Monday, August 10th.
+Tonix Pharmaceuticals (NASDAQ:TNXP) last issued its quarterly earnings results on Monday, August 10th.
 The company reported ($0.23) earnings per share for the quarter, missing the consensus estimate of ($0.21) by ($0.02).
-Sell-side analysts expect that Tonix Pharmaceuticals will post -0.92 earnings per share for the current year.
+As a group, research analysts expect that Tonix Pharmaceuticals will post -0.92 EPS for the current year.

+A hedge fund recently bought a new stake in Tonix Pharmaceuticals stock.
+Jane Street Group LLC bought a new stake in shares of Tonix Pharmaceuticals Holding Corp (NASDAQ:TNXP) during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm bought 62,008 shares of the company’s stock, valued at approximately $38,000.
+Hedge funds and other institutional investors own 1.82% of the company’s stock.

-Separately, ValuEngine upgraded Tonix Pharmaceuticals from a “hold” rating to a “buy” rating in a research note on Friday, May 1st.
+Separately, ValuEngine upgraded Tonix Pharmaceuticals from a “hold” rating to a “buy” rating in a research report on Friday, May 1st.

 About Tonix Pharmaceuticals